Skip to main content

 Prerequisite: SOCI 20213, or 20223, or permission of instructor.
 Critique of the changing structure and functioning of the institution of medicine in America and the continuing inter- and intra-institutional contention for authority.
 Focus on current issues, problems, and trends such as litigation, governmental financing and regulation, corporate entry into medical care, sexism in medicine, and alternative medicines and practitioners.

 Prerequisite: SOCI 20213, 20223, or permission of instructor.
 Examination of the current status of inequality in contemporary American society in terms of the distribution of power, prestige, and wealth.
-Critical assessments of economic, status, racial sexual, and political inequality.
-Focus on such dimensions as the impact of inequality on personal life chances, crime, and social mobility, the feasibility of equality in our society, the programs and policies to reduce inequality and their political and societal ramifications.
+Course focuses on the impact of inequality on personal life chances, health, and social mobility.
+The feasibility of equality in our society is addressed, including programs and policies to reduce inequality and their political and societal ramifications.

 A sociological examination of work, particularly in a contemporary U.S. context.
 Focus is on how work has changed over time, how government and corporate policies impact the workplace, and how and what types of work inequalities persist.